Jack Roles: Tottenham Hotspur

 Roles was born in Enfield, London and attended Enfield Grammar School where he played for the school football team winning a number of trophies.
 Tottenham signed Roles to the academy in 2015.
 In June 2019 Roles had his contract with Tottenham extended until 2021.

 Roles first appeared for Tottenham's senior team in the 2018–19 pre-season, appearing off of the bench in a friendly against Juventus.

 In August 2019 Roles went out on loan to Cambridge United, who played in League Two.
 He was put straight into the squad for his Football League debut against Scunthorpe United, with Cambridge winning 3–2.
 His first senior goal came the following month against Mansfield Town, Cambridge's first in a 4–0 win.

 Roles was named the league's player of the month for October 2019, and his 30-yard strike against Macclesfield Town was nominated for goal of the month too.

 In September 2020 Roles went out on loan to Burton Albion of EFL League One.

 On 1 February 2021, Roles joined League Two club Stevenage on loan.

 On 27 May Tottenham announced that they had released Roles from his contract.

 Crystal Palace

 After a trial, Crystal Palace signed Roles on a free transfer.
 In January 2022, he left the club, having made six appearances for the under-23 team.

 Woking

 On 4 February 2022, Roles signed for National League side Woking.
 He subsequently made his Woking debut as a 90th minute substitute in the 2–2 draw at Altrincham.
 Roles signed a new one-year deal at the end of the 2021–22 season.

 Crawley Town

 On 31 January 2023, Roles signed for League Two club Crawley Town for an undisclosed fee on an eighteen-month contract.

+Roles appeared twice as a substitute in the 2024 EFL League Two play-offs as Crawley defeated Crewe Alexandra to secure promotion to League One, including scoring Crawley's fourth goal in their 5–1 semi-final second leg victory over Milton Keynes Dons.

+He signed a new two-year deal with Crawley in June 2024.

+On 5 February 2025, Roles joined National League side Gateshead on loan for the remainder of the season.
+He was recalled by Crawley Town on 4 April 2025.